starship/starship/docs/pt-BR/config/README.md

 ## Red

-Por padrão o módulo `red` exibe a versão atual instalada do [Red](https://www.red-lang.org/).
-O módulo vai exibir se algumas das condições a seguir for atendida:
+By default the `red` module shows the currently installed version of [Red](https://www.red-lang.org/).
+O módulo será mostrado se alguma das seguintes condições for atendida:

-- O diretório atual contenha um arquivo com a extensão `.red` or `.reds`
+- The current directory contains a file with `.red` or `.reds` extension

 ### Opções